Seductive, charming, mysterious.

 Yes another glass please :-)

 Wild Rosy pairs well with desserts or afternoon sweets, specifically anything chocolate, like chocolate cake or chocolate mouse.
 It is also an amazing cheese pairing wine all around, but is particularly nice with stronger cheeses like a blue cheese or aged cheddar.
 And then there is Asian food.
-There probably isn't a much more versatile food pairing wine for Asian dishes, as you can pair it with sushi, curry, peanut sauces, teriyaki, and earthy and spicy foods.
+There probably isn't a much more versatile food pairing wine for Asian dishes as recognized by renowned Japanese sommeliers You can pair it with sushi, curry, peanut sauces, teriyaki, and earthy and spicy foods.
 On its own it is a great sipping wine for warm summer days or before or after dinner.

 Spirit Hills Wine Cocktails